Witiko/scm-at-arqmath3/paper/main.md

 ## Evaluation

-To evaluate our system, we searched for answers to sets of topics provided by the ARQMath organizers [@zanibbi2020overview; @mansouri2021overview;
+To evaluate our system, we searched for answers to sets of topics provided by the ARQMath organizers for Task 1 (Answer Retrieval) [@zanibbi2020overview;
-@mansouri2022overview, Section 4.1].
-As our retrieval units, we used answers from the MSE dataset.
+@mansouri2021overview; @mansouri2022overview, Section 4.1].
+As our retrieval
+units, we used answers from the MSE dataset.

 Effectiveness